dubiZA/ndp_trivi_api/README.md

 When a search term is found in the POST request, the endpoint will request any questions matching the submitted string from the database.
 The search term is not case sensitive.
 The payload should have the following key and value data type:
 + searchTerm: (string)

-Sample request `curl -X POST -H 'Content-Type: application/json' -d '{"searchTerm": "foo"}' http://localhost:5000/api/v1/questions/`
+Sample request: `curl -X POST -H 'Content-Type: application/json' -d '{"searchTerm": "foo"}' http://localhost:5000/api/v1/questions/`

 The JSON response is an object with the keys and value data types:
 + success: (boolean)